sjmyuan/outlook-google-sync/README.md

 + Support ordering rooms
 + Support email group
 + Support send email when failed to book room
++ Support re-booking room for event whoes time was modified

 ## How to use
 1. Register user using /add/user